ltzone/blog/docs/course/EI338/1016_process.md

 - Some mobile systems (e.g., early version of iOS) allow only one process to run, others suspended
 - Due to screen real estate, user interface limits iOS provides for
   - Single foreground process- controlled via user interface
-  - Multiple background processes– in memory, running, but not on the display, and with limits
+  - Multiple background processes- in memory, running, but not on the display, and with limits
   - Limits include single, short task, receiving notification of events, specific long-running tasks like audio playback
 - Android runs foreground and background, with fewer limits
   - Background process uses a service to perform tasks